syeef/syeefkarim-2016-v0/portfolio/capitalone.md

 • Helped foster a human centred design culture, balancing both customer and business goals
 • THIS WILL BE A THIRD POINT

->It is so easy to use and keep an eye in my spending and paying off what I need to pay .I would recommend this app and capital one every time <cite>Android User</cite>
+>It is so easy to use and keep an eye in my spending and paying off what I need to pay.
+I would recommend this app and capital one every time <cite>Android User</cite>

 >So much easier I can now control both accounts..
 Love it <cite>iOS User</cite>